-"Yes, He Is" - Exodus 17:1-7
+"Is the Lord among us or not?" - Exodus 17:1-7

-I'm doing something a little different this morning.
-When earlier this week I first looked at the readings for today my first reaction was "oh no, another parable - yawn!"
+I know it sounds a little "un-churchy", but are you as tired of parables as I am?
+When I looked at the readings for today my first reaction was "oh no, another parable - yawn!"
 There's nothing wrong with the parable in Matthew's gospel that we heard read this morning but we've been looking at parables for the past few weeks and one more seemed like one too many.
-And so I decided to preach on one of the other texts and the one that called out, "pick me!" was the reading from Exodus.
-I must have been out of my mind, because this has been an insanely busy week and this weekend has been even worse!
-However, since the die was cast way back on Tuesday here we go.
+I decided to preach on one of the other texts and the one that called out, "pick me!" was the reading from Exodus.

 I think the main reason this text appealed so instantly to me was that it describes a few of the issues that the people of Israel had on their journey escaping out of Egypt towards the promised land.
-With our own journey into the wilderness only weeks away this biblical saga - and the one involving Abraham and that whole gang - comes more and more frequently to my mind.
+With our own journey into the wilderness almost two years now this biblical saga - and the one involving Abraham and that whole gang - comes more and more frequently to my mind.